timwright12/Easy-Loader/README.md

-# Easy-Script-Loader
+# Easy Loader
-A small script loader utility I use a lot.
+A small script loader utility I use a lot... so, here it is.